 The Info Day was opened by the Minister of Environment and Energy (MEE), Mr. Konstantinos Skrekas.
-Greetings followed by:

-- the Secretary General of Natural Environment and Water of the Hellenic Ministry of Environment and Energy (MEE), Professor Konstantinos Aravosis - the Director of Green Fund, Mr. Giorgos Protopapas, and
+- the Secretary General of Natural Environment and Water of the Hellenic Ministry of Environment and Energy (MEE), Professor Konstantinos Aravosis - the Director of Green Fund, Mr. Giorgos Protopapas, and - Ms. Simonne Rufener, LIFE PROWhIBIT's Project Manager on behalf of the IMPEL Network.